Our governing body at Rolleston contains members who come from a variety of different backgrounds enabling a wide skill set.

 I became a Governor when I became ward councillor for Eyres Monsell.
 I enjoy the role because I feel strongly that opportunities in education are very important.

 My name is Mark Durkin, I'm a Deputy headteacher here at Rolleston and have been a Governor since 2014.
+I am also an Academy Counsellor at Kestrel Mead Primary School.
 I am committed to the improvement of our school and understand that its role in the community is essential.
 Our children are absolutely fantastic and deserve the best we can give them.
 By sitting on this governing body, I can help our children even more to become happy, confident and successful individuals!

 Rebecca Hubert (Staff Governor)